syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Built-in-toolbar.md

 ## How to show/hide the toolbar items in built-in toolbar

 The built-in toolbar in PdfViewer includes various items to perform operations such as navigation (bookmark, hyperlink and table of contents) and reviewing the PDF files with different annotation tools.
-These toolbar buttons can be hidden and customized as per the requirement.
+These toolbar items can be hidden and customized as per the requirement.

 The items in the toolbar is shown or hidden using the following API.